rotbau/tap-install/README.md

 ## Official Install Documentation

-Note this repo is meant to supplement the [Official VMware documentation](https://docs.vmware.com/en/Tanzu-Application-Platform/1.0/tap/GUID-install-intro.html) for installing TAP.
+Note this repo is meant to supplement the [Official VMware documentation](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/index.html) for installing TAP.
 Always reference the official documentation

 ## Prerequisites
-- Kubernetes cluster running compliant Kubernetes versions 1.20, 1.21 or 1.22
+- Kubernetes cluster running compliant Kubernetes versions 1.22, 1.23 or 1.24
 - Set kubectl context to cluster you want TAP installed on `kubectl config use-context {cluster}`
 - Github, Gitlab or Azure Devops
 - Available Registry (Docker hub, Harbor, jFrog, etc)
 - DNS records for tap-gui.fqdn.com and *.cnrs.fqdn.com
 - Pivnet login and/or API key
-- Ability to access projects.registry.vmware.com
+- Ability to access registry.tanzu.vmware.com (Note VMware suggests you relocate images to a registry you control and this is covered in the install documentation.)

 All Commands below are for Linux.
 You can find MacOS and Windows (where available) commands on official docs